 On a population-adjusted basis, there are 3.5 police officers for every 1,000 Americans.
 This figure has also declined slightly over the past decade, dropping from 3.7 per 1,000 residents.

 |State||Officers per 1,000 residents||Total officers employed|

 Overall, the nation’s largest states, California, Texas, and New York, have the most police officers.
 But the story changes when the number of police officers in a state is compared to the number of residents.

 Just over half of the states have a higher population-adjusted rate of police employment than the U.S. as a whole.
 Excluding the District of Columbia, which is more like a city than a state, the highest population-adjusted rate of police employment is in Louisiana, with New Mexico close behind.
 These states have nearly five officers for every 1,000 residents.
 The lowest ratios are in Washington and Utah, where there are about two police officers for every 1,000 residents.

 Though many factors influence crime rates and police employment, our analysis showed that states with higher violent crime rates tend to have more police officers per capita.
 This could suggest that some states are attempting to reduce crime by adding more police to their forces.
 For instance, New Mexico, Alaska, Louisiana and Arkansas had both high rates of violent crime and high rates of police compared to the number of residents.

 According to the BLS, the average annual wage for police officers is $67,803, which is about $4,000 more than the overall average wage for American workers.
 And while everyone has been affected by inflation (especially recently), police wages have stagnated more than others.

-Adjusting for inflation between 2012 and 2021, the average wage among all workers has increased nearly six percent.
-However, the average police officer’s wage has only risen about three percent in the same time period.
+Adjusting for inflation, the average wage among all workers has increased nearly six percent over a decade.
+However, the average police officer’s wage has only risen about three percent.